 Sum Swamp: Sum Swamp is a fun game that helps kids build their addition and subtraction skills.

-Electric Plane Launcher: With the help of a grown-up, kids can put together the electric plane launcher, and then make a variety of paper planes and see how far they fly.
+Paper Airplane Conversion Kit: With the help of a grown-up, kids can use this kit to make a variety of paper planes and see how long they fly electronically.

 Beaker Creatures: Learning Resources has created a fun science toy where kids can conduct experiments to reveal hidden creatures.
 Kids simply pop a reactor pod into the chamber, complete the steps, and discover a surprise.
 They learn about the scientific method and following directions at the same time.